TheOzzy/TheOzzy/README.md

 ## 🚀 What I’m Working On
 - Building my **Platform Engineering Journey** repo (Terraform, Docker, CI/CD, Linux labs)
 - **Personal Website** — A custom-built portfolio site (HTML, CSS, JS) evolving into a full-stack project
-- **Flutter App** — A cross-platform habit-tracking app inspired by the point-and-click adventure MMO RPG RuneScape, bulit on Flutter backed by Supabase (in early development)

 ---

 ## 🧰 Tech Stack